[Click here to read Part 1, Part 2, Part 3, Part 4, Part 5, Part 6, Part 7, and Part 8]

 Let’s start with the good: I was so happy to start teaching adults again.
 It was also nice to be in a teaching program that didn’t put as many demands on me.
 That, along with years of experience under my belt, let me relax for the first time in the classroom in years.

-During my previous six years of Spain, I’d spent most of my time interacting with Spaniards.
+During my previous six years of Spain, I’d spent most of my time interacting with Spaniards and Spanish-speaking people.
 The classmates in my Master’s program were mostly Americans.
 I should have felt comfortable.
 But at 34, I was the oldest in my class.
 I didn’t understand the new slang or the pop culture references.
-I’d slowly adopted Spanish directness instead of American niceties.
+American culture no longer made sense to me.

 After years of using English almost exclusively for professional purposes, speaking it leisurely—with other native speakers—felt incredibly odd.
 And thus, my social anxiety gleefully marched back into my life with the glitz and the glam of a showgirl, ready for center stage.